District Leaders

 District Leader 67th Assembly District Part C

 As a longtime political activist, Janice has worked for the Democratic party both in Queens for 30 years, and again on the Upper West Side with Community Free Democrats (CFD) for the past 5 years.
 She joined CFD in the early 1980s where she met her husband, Richard.
-After living and working in Queens and raising their daughter, Suzanne, they returned to Manhattan where they are both proud to be members of CFD again, as well as involved residents of Lincoln Towers.
+After living and working in Queens and raising their daughter, Suzanne, they returned to Manhattan where they were both proud to be members of CFD again, as well as involved residents of Lincoln Towers.

 As part of CFD she has worked in the campaigns of Assembly member Linda B. Rosenthal, Congressman Jerrold Nadler as well as Hillary Clinton’s presidential campaign.
 As the Vice President for CFD programming, she planned general meeting programs including one on immigration and New York City as a sanctuary city.
 She also works on the fundraising committee.